antoniawork2813/Anima/README.md

 Serial print “facilitate(s) the communication” between Pure Data and Arduino, making it much easier to work across both platforms.
 The serial print patch can be found here: https://github.com/alexdrymonitis/Arduino_Pd
 _Once the file has been downloaded and unzipped, you will need to keep the pd patch you are using for this project, in the same folder as the unzipped files.
 Failure to do this may result in the [serial_print] object not functioning within your patch._
 ### Step 3a - Testing the circuit
 In order to test that the system is functioning correctly, attach a [print] object to the left inlet of the [serial_print any] object.
 You should then be able to see some numbers begin to appear in the pure data command window.
-These numbers should vary depending on your proximity to the capacitive sensor pad.
+These numbers should vary depending on your proximity to the electrode pad.
 When you are close or touching it, the numbers should begin to increase and when you let go or move away from the pad the number should decrease.

 **Serial Print was suggested as a useful and quick method of getting Arduino and Pure Data to communicate with each other.
 It would probably have been possible to achieve communication without the use of serial print but, once again, as I was not greatly familiar with Arduino, doing that may have proven to be a long and time consuming task that may have affected quality of the end product of this project.
 As I have frequently found with coding, most things that you could potentially need for a project have already been made by someone else.
 It can often be save a lot of time by using their code as a reference and perhaps making slight adjustments to better suit your own work.**
 ### Step 3b - How to get the desired numerical data